ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/powerbi-and-clickhouse.md

 ## 3. Install ClickHouse Native Connector

-* Create the following directory for the custom connector "[Documents]\Power BI Desktop\Custom Connectors directory".
+* Create the following directory for the custom connector "[Documents]\Microsoft Power BI Desktop\Custom Connectors directory".
 * Download the latest release (.mez file) of the native connector from the [Releases Section](https://github.com/ClickHouse/power-bi-clickhouse/releases) and place it in the directory you created in the previous step.
 * Open Power BI and enable unsigned connectors loading: File -> Options and settings -> Options -> Security -> Data Extensions -> Allow any extension to load without warning or validation